Giving Tuesday Toolkit – Everything You Need To Succeed

 The Ultimate #GivingTuesday Checklist

-Donor Targeting for Giving Tuesday
+Donor Targeting: Giving Tuesday toolkit

-The objective of most of your fundraising efforts thus far has been to only target donors who are likely to donate and win funds.
+The objective of most of your fundraising efforts thus far has been only to target donors who are likely to donate and win funds.

 Useful resources: